graypants/mraid_cn/mraid_en.md

 parameters:
 · none
 return values:
-· boolean - true: container is on-screen and viewable by the user; false: container is off- screen and not viewable related events:
+· boolean -
+true: container is on-screen and viewable by the user;
+false: container is off-screen and not viewable related events:
 · viewableChange
 </pre>

 “viewableChange” -> function(boolean)
 <pre>
 parameters:
-· boolean - true: container is on-screen and viewable by the user; false: container is off- screen and not viewable triggered by:
+· boolean -
+true: container is on-screen and viewable by the user;
+false: container is off-screen and not viewable triggered by:
 · a change in the application view controller
 </pre>